History of the nude in art: Baroque

-The Baroque had as its main herald of the nude Peter Paul Rubens, whose robust and carnally sensual female figures marked an epoch in the aesthetic concept of beauty of his time.
-However, despite this carnal exuberance, the work of Rubens—also the author of numerous works on religious themes—does not lack a certain idealism, a certain feeling of natural purity that gives his canvases a kind of dreamy candor, an optimistic and integrating vision of man's relationship with nature.
-Rubens attached great importance to the design of his figures, and for this he studied in depth the work of previous artists, from whom he took his best resources, especially—in what concerns the nude—from Michelangelo, Titian and Marcantonio Raimondi.
+The Baroque had as its main herald the nude Peter Paul Rubens, whose robust and carnally sensual female figures marked an epoch in the aesthetic concept of beauty of his time.
+However, despite this carnal exuberance, the work of Rubens—also the author of numerous religious works—does not lack a certain idealism.
+This natural purity gives his canvases a dreamy candor, an optimistic and integrating vision of man's relationship with nature.
+Rubens attached great importance to the design of his figures.
+For this, he studied in depth the work of previous artists, from whom he drew his best resources, especially concerning the nude, from Michelangelo, Titian, and Marcantonio Raimondi.
 He was a master in finding the precise tonality for the flesh tones of the skin—equaled only by Titian and Renoir—as well as its different textures and the multiple variants of the effects of brightness and the reflections of light on the flesh.
-He was also concerned with the movement of the body, and with giving weight and solidity to his figures.
-However, he did not neglect the psychological aspect and facial expression, and in the faces of his figures one can appreciate a carefree happiness, a certain pride in knowing they are beautiful, but without conceit, and a certain vital gratitude that the artist himself felt before the gifts of life.
+He was also concerned with the body's movement and with giving weight and solidity to his figures.
+However, he did not neglect the psychological aspect and facial expression.
+In the faces of his figures, one can appreciate a carefree happiness, a certain pride in knowing they are beautiful, but without conceit, and a certain vital gratitude that the artist himself felt before the gifts of life.
 Among his works related to the nude are worth mentioning: The Death of Seneca (1611–1615), Venus, Cupid, Bacchus and Ceres (1612–1613), Cupid and Psyche (1612–1615), The Headdress of Venus (1615), Daniel in the Lions' Den (1615), Perseus and Andromeda (1622), The Arrival of Marie de Medici at Marseille (1622–1625), The Triumph of Truth (1622–1625), Minerva Protecting Peace from Mars (1629), Venus and Adonis (1635), The Three Graces (1636–1639, where are portrayed the two women of his life, Isabella Brandt and Hélène Fourment), The Rape of the Daughters of Leucippus (1636), The Birth of the Milky Way (1636–1638), Diana and Callisto (1637–1638), Diana and her nymphs surprised by the fauns (1639–1640), The Judgment of Paris (1639), etc..
-Author of more than two thousand paintings, he is perhaps the artist who has represented more nudes in history.
+Author of more than 2,000 paintings, he is perhaps the artist who has depicted the most nudes in history.